 Since it is also possible with an RA to train one’s skills, completely different people can learn the same HeilÜben-exercises successfully and develop their personal best way of exercising.

 Everyone affected also lives with individually different external and internal conditions.
-Therefore, the HÜ can only be a form which must be carved out individually until it fits perfectly.
+Therefore, the HÜ can only be a form that everyone needs to carve out individually until it fits perfectly.
 The exercises are models that exemplify influences, connections, and procedures.
 Simplification helps with understanding and first learning.